isabella232/advertising-cloud.en/help/dsp/campaign-management/campaign-management-faq.md

     **[Edit this] XX changes take up to NN hours to take effect.**

     If it's the final day of delivery, make changes early in the day so DSP has plenty of time to recalibrate the package based on the changes.

-    Example: If you change from even pacing to frontload pacing, DSP needs to re-draw the pacing line <!-- In plain English: Develop a new pacing strategy? --> and understand how much it needs to deliver.
+For example, if you change from even pacing to frontload pacing, DSP needs to re-draw the pacing line <!-- In plain English: Develop a new pacing strategy? --> and understand how much it needs to deliver.
 Don't make that kind of change if you only have one hour left to deliver on the final day of the flight.

 ## Budget Updates Mid-Flight

 * When you make a change to a placement, how long does DSP take to update the budget allocation? <!-- Are we talking allocation of the package or campaign budget?
 And what kinds of changes does this refer to -- the various placement settings?
 What about the inclusion/removal of ads/creatives? -->?

     Budget allocation is based on placement performance, which is evaluated using a 14-day average.
 Changes to a placement result in changes to the budget allocation only when they cause changes in performance during the 14-day average.

 * How is budget reallocated when a placement is removed from a package and added to another package?